 Why You Have to Be on Social Media In The First Place

 Yes, you have to.
-As a distiller who wants to reach consumers who will discover, enjoy and then passionately share your brand, you have to be a part of the social media game.
+As a craft maker who wants to reach consumers who will discover, enjoy and then passionately share your brand, you have to be a part of the social media game.
 Honestly, the earlier the better.
 Consumers love being taken on the behind-the-scenes journey of how a small business comes to life!
 And (bonus) when you are ready to sell your product, you’ll already have a base of interested consumers following along.

 First and foremost: awareness.
 Think back to when you were in high school or college and were totally crushing on a cute football player (stay with me here, men!).
 For weeks, it’s like you see his football number everywhere!
 Every bus that passes by is the #27, you ring up at the grocery store and it’s $27.27.
 It’s a sign!